pmndrs/drei/README.md

 <Float
   speed={1} // Animation speed, defaults to 1
   rotationIntensity={1} // XYZ rotation intensity, defaults to 1
-  floatIntensity={1} // Up/down float intensity, defaults to 1
+  floatIntensity={1} // Up/down float intensity, works like a multiplier with floatingRange,defaults to 1
+  floatingRange={[1, 10]} // Range of y-axis values the object will float within, defaults to [-0.1,0.1]
 >
   <mesh />
 </Float>